stephen-l-jones/stephen-l-jones.github.io/static/markdown/how-to-calibrate-strategy-components.md

 ### Resource-focused calibration
 The resource-based view[^1] argues that a firm’s resources (assets and capabilities) lead to competitive advantage.
 But not all resources are competitively advantageous.
 Advantageous resources must be rare and difficult or costly to imitate; otherwise, they will not differentiate a firm from its rivals.

 Resource-focused calibration begins with the firm’s operations and partner components, as shown in Figure 5.
 First, analyze the firm’s internal operations to identify valuable resources — those that are particularly good at lowering cost or increasing value.
 Then analyze the firm’s partnerships to identify relational resources[^2] that lower cost or increase value.
-Also analyze your rivals' resources to know how rare they are.
+Also analyze your rivals’ resources to know how rare they are.
 And determine how difficult or costly it is for rivals to mimic your firm’s resources.

 ![Figure 5.
 Resource-focused strategy components calibration](../img/calibration-resource.png#small)